 Kitchen towels serve many purposes.
-They are used to dry dishes, glasses, utensils, and pots and pans, as well as clean up spills.
+They are used to dry dishes, glasses, utensils, pots and pans, and clean up spills.
 Cooking requires frequent hand washing, so you need these towels to dry your hands afterward.
 They also add a decorative touch to your kitchen.
 Even better, several kitchen towels are made in the USA from 100% USA-sourced materials, so you have lots to choose from.
-Below, you’ll find our full list of kitchen towels made in America, along with extensive details about each product.
+Below, you’ll find our complete list of kitchen towels made in America, along with extensive details about each product.
 You can also scroll to the bottom of the article to find some well-known brands that aren’t made in the USA as well.

 Full List of Kitchen Towel Brands Made in the USA

 Country Cottons kitchen towels are made in North Carolina out of US-sourced cotton.
 A bundle of two towels only costs $10-$11.
 These are great old-fashioned dishcloths that can be a staple in any kitchen.
 They have a lot of colors to choose from and can even bundle multiple colors together in your order.